DarkKnight1992/facs/README.md

 5, components can be configured based on data coming from server. (you just need to implement the interface) 6, create a component library instead of checking hundreds of node repositories. (my experience is, that many has got lots of bugs - many times i have recreated the functionality)
 7, post components, which anyway works in a life system also.
+8, scss parameters might not be involved. (you can deal with pure css, if you haven't that much styles) I would rather add the flexibility, instead of creating hundreds of parameters to a component. (which anyway slows down the angular - many times it's a problem, when you deploy your hibrid app to a mobile)

 ##### What flexible components mean?
 For example header/footer/card etc. is not the components which are really usefull, i would rather focus to create a flexible table.
 The only component which was working in ionic without hacking was the ion-grid.